 To achieve the Medical College curricular goals, students have opportunities to work in clinical settings at the Aga Khan University Hospital (AKUH), as well as in national and community oriented health services operating in urban and rural populations.
-The undergraduate medical curriculum uses multiple modes of learning, with emphasis on Problem Based Learning (PBL) and early clinical contact, with a gradual shift in focus from PBL to problem-solving using best current evidence.
+The undergraduate medical curriculum uses multiple modes of learning with a gradual shift in focus from problem-based learning to problem-solving using best current evidence.
 Opportunities for broader intellectual development are increased through electives in a wide variety of subjects throughout the curriculum which includes a mandatory Electives, Humanities and Social Sciences.